Choose another writer in this calendar:

 Ralph Waldo Ellison was born in Oklahoma City, Oklahoma.
 Lewis Ellision, his father, named his son after the famous American poet and philosopher Ralph Waldo Emerson, telling that he was "raising this boy up to be a poet."
-Lewis, who had spent his youth as a soldier and as an entrepreneur, was a vendor of ice and coal; he died accidentally.
+Lewis, who had spent his youth as a soldier and as an entrepreneur, was a vendor of ice and coal.
+He died in 1917 from a work-related accidend – an ice block dropped and shattered sendind shards into his abdomen.
 Ellison admired his father greatly, seeing him as a hero.
 His mother, Ida Ellison, supported herself and her children by working as a domestic.
-Ida, whom close friends called "Brownie," belived in Socialism and was arrested several times for violating the segregation orders.
+Ida belived in Socialism and was arrested several times for violating the segregation orders.
+Close friends called her "Brownie."

 growing up, Ellison began performing on the

 trumpet during high school years.
 He also though Among his friends were